bokshi-gh/jquery-clone/README.md

 # Jquery Clone

-A lightweight reimplementation of jQuery.
+A lightweight reimplementation of jQuery featuring a $() selector engine, DOM helpers, event handling, and built-in request utilities using native browser features.

 ## Getting Started